BerendKr/Contrastive_Learning_Classification_on_EEG_Data/README.md

 More additional options/settings (paths, label selection and visualization) are in the train.py file on lines 57-83.

+The data must be saved in folder /data/, as a pandas.DataFrame with columns:
+['patient_number','PCPC12m','vlabel','eeg_array']
+where patient number contains strings with the patient number (or name), e.g. '001' PCPC12m contains integers vlabel contains integers eeg_array contains numpy.ndarrays with the EEG data in the shape [T,C] (timesteps X channels)

-The models that were used for the thesis are provided in the folder /pretrained_models/ for folds 0 to 4 and random seed 42.
+The encoder that were used for the thesis are provided in the folder /pretrained_models/ for folds 0 to 4.
+The encoder trained on the full dataset is also in this folder.
 These can be loaded in the train.py file on line 146.
+The random_seed used for the results in the report is 42.